joseph-flinn/site/frontend/src/lib/posts/what-how-social.md

 ---
-title: The Power of WHAT & HOW - Human Connection
+title: "The Power of WHAT & HOW - Human Connection"
 slug: what-how-connection
 published: 2023-11-06
 description: >